Valorise-Limited/Valorise-website/README.md

 ### VALUE
 We create opportunities to exploit agri-food waste as a source of raw materials and high value chemicals generating novel revenue streams.

+### About
+Our mission is to help businesses valorise their waste and generate additional revenue